conatusassistant/conatus-debug-new/DEBUG_LOG.md

   - `web/lib/hooks/useSuggestions.ts`
   - `web/context/AdaptiveLearningContext.tsx`
 - **Error Message**: `TypeError: client.defaultQueryOptions is not a function`
+- **Solution Implemented**:
-- **Solution Implemented**: The files were updated to use the React Query v5 object parameter syntax.
+  - Updated the files to use the React Query v5 object parameter syntax
+  - Added explicit type annotations to the callback functions in the hooks
+  - Removed generic type parameters that were causing compatibility issues

 ### 2. Supabase Environment Variables